The following are the applications available for the Full Pardon and the Certificate of Employability.

 - Complete the pardons application.

 - The Background Investigation Authorization form (see page 10 of the ‘Application for a Connecticut Full or Provisional Pardon’) must be signed and notarized by a Notary Public.

 - If you are currently on probation you have to apply thru Court Support Services Division (CSSD).
-If you are on supervision by the Parole and Community Services Division of Department of Correction and only applying for a provisional pardon, a Supervising Officer Questionnaire must be completed (by the Office of Adult Probation) and attached.
+If you are on supervision by the Parole and Community Services Division of Department of Correction and only applying for a Certificate of Employability, a Supervising Officer Questionnaire must be completed (by your supervising officer) and attached.

 Send the original documents to: